Smoking in Malaysia

-Smoking doubled between the 1970s and 1995.
+The smoking population doubled between the 1970s and 1995.

+Malaysia became a Party to the WHO Framework Convention on Tobacco Control on December 15, 2005.

 Smoking is technically banned in hospitals/clinics, airports, public lifts and toilets, air-conditioned restaurants, public transport, government premises, educational institutions, petrol stations, Internet cafes, shopping complexes and private office spaces with central air-conditioning; however, enforcement is an issue and is often very lax, many simply ignore the rule.

 Starting 1 June 2010, it is an offence to smoke at private office spaces with central air-conditioning.
 Smokers flouting the ban may be fined up to RM10,000, or two years of imprisonment.

 At September 2016, the Ministry of Health of Malaysia aims to reduce numbers of smokers in Malaysia for over 15% as about 3 billion MYR was spent due to the increasing of chronic cancer.

 As of 1 January 2019, it is illegal to smoke in all restaurants and eateries in Malaysia.
-Additionally, owners of restaurants who fail do not display a no-smoking fine can face fines of up to RM3,000, or a prison sentence of six months.
+Owners of restaurants who fail to display a no-smoking fine can face fines of up to RM3,000, or a prison sentence of six months.

 Prevalence

-Out of Malaysia's 32 million population, the number of smokers is estimated to be 7 million or 21.8 percent.
+About 23.3% of Malaysians aged 15 and above reported being current tobacco users in 2019.
+Malaysia was reported to have one of the highest prevalence e-cigarettes users at 14% by the International Tobacco Control Policy Evaluation Project (ITC Project) in comparison to other countries including Australia, United States, Canada and China.